Epistle to the Hebrews: Authorship

 The original King James Version of the Bible titled the work "The Epistle of Paul the Apostle to the Hebrews".
 However, the KJV's attribution to Paul was only a guess, and is currently disputed by recent research.
 Its vastly different style, different theological focus, different spiritual experience and different Greek vocabulary are all believed to make Paul's authorship of Hebrews increasingly indefensible.
 At present, modern scholarship does not ascribe Hebrews to Paul.

 A.J.
 Gordon ascribes the authorship of Hebrews to Priscilla, writing that "It is evident that the Holy Spirit made this woman Priscilla a teacher of teachers".
-Later proposed by Adolf von Harnack in 1900, Harnack's reasoning won the support of prominent Bible scholars of the early twentieth century.
+Later proposed by Adolf von Harnack in 1900, Harnack's reasoning won the support of prominent Bible scholars of the early-20th century.
 Harnack believes the letter was written in Rome – not to the Church, but to the inner circle.
 In setting forth his evidence for Priscillan authorship, he finds it amazing that the name of the author was blotted out by the earliest tradition.
 Citing Hebrews 13, he says it was written by a person of "high standing and apostolic teacher of equal rank with Timothy".
 If Luke, Clement, Barnabas, or Apollos had written it, Harnack believes their names would not have been obliterated.

 Donald Guthrie's commentary The Letter to the Hebrews (1983) mentions Priscilla by name as a suggested author.

 Believing the author to have been Priscilla, Ruth Hoppin posits that the name was omitted either to suppress its female authorship, or to protect the letter itself from suppression.

 Also convinced that Priscilla was the author of Hebrews, Gilbert Bilezikian, professor of biblical studies at Wheaton College, remarks on "the conspiracy of anonymity in the ancient church," and reasons: "The lack of any firm data concerning the identity of the author in the extant writings of the church suggests a deliberate blackout more than a case of collective loss of memory."

-Despite some theories of Hebrews being authored by Priscilla, a majority of scholars hold that the author was presumably male, since he refers to himself using a masculine participle in 11:32: "would fail me to tell".